 Probiotics could be used to clean NHS Hospitals

-Probiotic cleaning products have already started to appear on our supermarket shelves and now they could be heading to our hospitals.
+Probiotic cleaning products have already started to appear on our supermarket shelves and now they could be heading to our hospitals, who would have thought it?
 A new study has found that probiotic cleaning agents can reduce bad bacteria by 1,000 fold compared with standard cleaning techniques.
 The need for a more effective method to keep our hospitals clean is apparent; one in ten NHS patients become infected in hospitals every year.

 Further studies are in the pipeline to test Chemzyme Plus on superbugs, such as MRSA.

-OptiBac says: We're constantly amazed at the depth of research that appears almost daily in the probiotics industry.
-Their potential is staggering, but don't go emptying your capsules or sachets onto your kitchen work surfaces just yet.
-Get probiotics for your gut right here.
+It's amazing the amount of research that appears almost daily in the probiotics industry.
+Their potential is staggering, but don't go emptying your capsules or sachets onto your kitchen work surfaces just yet - make sure you think about your gut too!